 What I found as the premise for Smith’s teachings and personal beliefs about writing is best summed up in the following quotes taken from her introduction:

 So let’s begin together, literally on the same page, and with a tacit agreement that from this moment on, we will write no exercises; we will write for real.
 With a goal.

 When you write memoir, you’ll be writing what you know.

 From this minute forward, your intent is to write with purpose.

-I encourage you to check out The Memoir Project site and the varied resources available as well as taking a look at the book, which is available on Amazon, Barnes & Noble and IndieBound, or perhaps your local library shelves it.
+I encourage you to check out The Memoir Project site and the varied resources available as well as take a look at the book, which is available on Amazon, Barnes & Noble, and IndieBound, or perhaps your local library shelves it.

 There are many valuable resources available for memoir writers.
 The Memoir Project is just one.
 So I urge you to find resources that feel like a good fit for you.
 There is no one perfect resource that fits every writer.

 Do you have a favorite memoir writing resource or resources?